nekoto-kun/python-samples/README.md

 ## About `samples` directory

 The `samples` directory is used for storing resources that are used in the examples.
 The resources are referenced in the examples using relative paths.
-Due to big file sizes, some resources are not included in the repository.
-Here is the list of resources that are not included in the repository:

-1. `samples/rockyou.txt`: A text file containing a list of common passwords.
-2. `samples/user.sqlite`: An SQLite database file containing a table named `users` with columns `id`, `username`, and `password`.
-3. `samples/access.log`: A text file containing Nginx access logs.
-4. `samples/victim`: A directory containing files that are used for demonstrating encryption and decryption examples.
+I have provided them with `samples.7z` file and you can extract it using 7-Zip or any other archive manager.

+Please note that there are some files that are not included in the `samples` directory due to privacy concerns.
+You can create your own files or use the examples with your own files.